UT Martin Skyhawks baseball: Skyhawk Park

 Skyhawk Park is a baseball stadium on the UT Martin campus in Martin, Tennessee that seats 500 people.
 It opened in 1974.

+NCAA Tournament appearances

+Division II

+During their time in Division II, the Skyhawks reached the NCAA Division II baseball tournament twice.

 Head coaches (Division I only)

 Records taken from the 2020 UTM baseball media guide.

 Year-by-year NCAA Division I results

 Records taken from the 2020 UTM baseball media guide.